+Design of the second

 Perceived usefulness Ease of use

-1 Faster task accomplishment Easy to learn
+Faster task accomplishment Easy to learn

-2 Enhanced job performance Easy to control
+Enhanced job performance Easy to control

-3 Improved productivity Clear and understandable
+Improved productivity Clear and understandable

-4 Enhanced effectiveness Flexible to use
+Enhanced effectiveness Flexible to use

-5 Makes jobs easier Easy to become skilful
+Makes jobs easier Easy to become skilful

-6 Usefulness in job Easy to use
+Usefulness in job Easy to use

+Enhanced job performance Improved productivity Enhanced effectiveness Makes jobs easier

-For the TAM questions we used 'RAGE architecture' as subject, expect for the first question on perceived usefulness in the component developers questionnaire where we expressly used 'the RAGE architecture when creating reusable components' specifying the task more explicitly.
+For the TAM questions we used 'RAGE architecture' as subject, except for the first question on perceived usefulness in the component developers' questionnaire where we expressly used 'the RAGE architecture when creating reusable components' specifying the task more explicitly.

-The 7 point Likert scales used the following abels 'extremely unlikely', quite unlikely, slightly unlikely, neutral, slightly likely, quite likely and 'extremely likely', , respectively.
+The 7 point Likert scales used the following labels for the perceived usefulness questions: 'extremely unlikely', 2, 3, 4, 5, 6 and 'extremely likely', respectively.

 In addition to TAM, sections were included to establish 1) programming experience self-estimation [12] in the most relevant programming languages, 2) the usage of the architectural features, interfaces and communication modes, including required efforts and restrictions encountered, and 3) the architectural elements that were actually implemented or used.
 For game developers, an additional section was added to determine their attitude towards including third party software in their projects and infrastructure.
 Although the evaluation is primarily addressing the technical dimensions of the architecture, acceptance could be hindered by trust issues regarding the use of third party code and its origin.
 All score items used a 7-points Likert scale.
 Basic demographic data was limited to name, age, company, programming languages and development environments used, and the components or games developed.
-The questionnaires comprise -53 architecture-related questions, supplemented with 17 openended questions allowing for comments.
-All invited participants completed the questionnaire, possibly as a result of the shared commitment of being part of the RAGE project, be it not without the need for sending reminders.
+The questionnaires comprise 53 architecture-related questions, supplemented with 17 open-ended questions allowing for invited participants completed comments.
+All the questionnaire, possibly as a result of the shared commitment of being part of the RAGE project, be it not without the need for sending reminders.